OpenCSGs/csghub-server/docs/error_codes_en.md

 - **Error Code:** `AUTH-ERR-5`
 - **Error Name:** `invalidAuthHeader`
 - **Description:** The Authorization header is missing or incorrectly formatted.
-It should typically be in the format 'Bearer {token}'.
+It should typically be in the format 'Bearer `{token}`'.

 ---